nschoch/nschoch.github.io/apartment-loans.md

 <a href="https://m.me/the.nick.schoch" target="_blank" rel="noopener"><i class="fab fa-facebook-messenger"></i> Instant message me on Facebook</a> if you want to discuss financing for your apartment.

 Alternatively, you can shoot me an email.
 I'm at nick@nickschoch.com

+I don't have a staff, it's just me.
+I want to build lasting relationships with apartment investors.
+The buck stops with me, and I will work to earn your trust.
+Mortgage bankers (also known as brokers) charge hefty fees ranging from 0.50%-2.00%.
+My fee is 1% of the loan amount and you pay only if you close a loan with me.
+You'll pay a lot, but you'll get what you pay for.